aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/querytable/_index.md

 ```

-For the description of this property, please see [getPreserveFormatting()](../../com.aspose.cells/querytable\#getPreserveFormatting--)
+Returns or sets the PreserveFormatting of the object.

 **Parameters:**
 | Parameter | Type | Description |